raviteja-ganta/raviteja-ganta/_posts/2020-12-20- Reformer - The efficient Transformer.md

 So for any query q<sub>i</sub> ∈ Q = [q<sub>1</sub>,q<sub>2</sub>,....,q<sub>n</sub>] we need to find all the keys k<sub>i</sub> ∈ K = [k<sub>1</sub>,k<sub>2</sub>,....,k<sub>n</sub>] that have bigger dot product i.e., nearest neighbours among keys.
 But how can we find these?
 Answer is **Locality sensitive hashing**

+But as mentioned above in LSH attention Q and K are identical.
+So it would suffice if we can find query vectors that are closest to each query vector q<sub>i</sub>.
+What [Locality sensitive hashing](https://arxiv.org/pdf/1509.02897.pdff) does is it clusters query vectors in to buckets, such that all query vectors that belong to the same bucket have high similarity(so higher dot product and higher softmax output).
+And LSH attention approximates attention by taking dot product between qeuries which are in same bucket.
+This greatly reduces computation as now for a given query vector q<sub>i</sub> we just compute dot product with subset of all other query vectors in [q<sub>1</sub>,q<sub>2</sub>,....,q<sub>n</sub>].